-Last Updated on
+Last Updated on January 23, 2023

 Why would any dad care what’s the best pack and play?

 Let us imagine for a moment that your baby has started to crawl.
 It’s your turn to babysit, and you want to answer the door to get a pizza…where to put your baby?
 Leave him alone for a moment?
 Hold her in your arms and try joggling the money-pizza exchange with one hand?
-Run to another room and place him to a crib?
+Run to another room and place him in a crib?

 It’s just so much simpler (and safer) to have a playpen in the same room.

 So I figured out that I’m lazy and safety-conscious enough to buy one.